Running LLMs locally on a Mac

 This does not persist across reboots — we would need to wrap it in a LaunchDaemon or /etc/sysctl.conf entry to make it sticky.

-Setting it to the full 128 GB in that case would be bad.
+Setting it to the full 128 GB is not wise.
 If MLX wires more than the OS can spare, the machine kernel-panics.

 • sudo purge flushes the file cache so the OS has clean room to allocate.
 Available RAM jumps; subsequent file I/O is slower until the cache refills.